FeliceDC/RNAseq_Pipeline/README.md

 </p>

 ## Introduction
-**FeliceDC/RNAseq_Pipeline** is a bioinformatics analysis pipeline used for RNA sequencing data.
-Developed in Nextflow, it automates the entire workflow from raw FASTQ reads to Differential Expression analysis, ensuring reproducibility and scalability.
+**FeliceDC/RNAseq_Pipeline** is a comprehensive, modular bioinformatics analysis pipeline used for RNA sequencing data.
+Developed in Nextflow (DSL2), it automates the entire workflow from raw FASTQ reads to advanced downstream analysis (Differential Expression, Splicing, Fusions, and Deconvolution), ensuring reproducibility and scalability.

 The pipeline is built using Docker containers, meaning you don't need to install any bioinformatics tools manually.

-This pipeline can automatically handles datasets with very small genomes (e.g., viral genomes or targeted panels) by bypassing standard dispersion curves in DESeq2, preventing crashes common in other public workflows.

 ## Pipeline Summary
 1. Raw read QC (`FastQC`)